-All of the seven objectives from goal 1 were fully or partially met.
+All of the six objectives from goal 1 were fully or partially met.

-- Curriculum intent was strengthened through consistent application of the curriculum planning process to focus on developing skills and knowledge all students need to succeed in their next steps, and the process of curriculum deep dives to evaluate sequencing of the intended curriculum. - The quality of all students' learning experience was further improved through targeted CPD and CILT activities, strategies for developing creativity and innovation in teaching and the process of Learning Walks - Through targeted CPD for teachers and curriculum Deep Dives, we improved the consistency of highquality feedback on marked work to ensure students build on existing knowledge, acquire new skills and produce a work of a high level. - More robust tracking systems focussed on areas identified through the SAR process (Notice To Improve and Special Measures courses) and early interventions through 16-19 Tuition Fund helped improve achievement rates and achievement of high grades.
+- Curriculum intent was strengthened through consistent application of the curriculum planning process to focus on developing skills and knowledge which reflect the needs of the local, regional and national context, and the refined process of curriculum deep dives to evaluate sequencing of the intended curriculum - The quality of all students' learning experience was further improved through targeted CPD and CILT activities, strategies for developing creativity and innovation in teaching and the process of Learning Walks.

-REPORT OF THE MEMBERS OF THE CORPORATION FOR THE YEAR ENDED 31 JULY 2022 (cont.)
+REPORT OF THE MEMBERS OF THE CORPORATION FOR THE YEAR ENDED 31 JULY 2023 (cont.)

-- High levels of attendance were maintained through consistent implementation of the attendance strategy and use of attendance toolkit. - Our flexible, age-appropriate curriculum was further developed to meet local community needs; extensively promote the personal development of students beyond the academic/vocational and provide exceptional opportunities for all students to develop their interests and talents. - Delivery of the Apprenticeships personal development curriculum was enhanced with appropriately timed access to careers advice and guidance.
+- Through targeted CPD for teachers and curriculum Deep Dives, we improved the consistency of highquality feedback on marked work to ensure students build on existing knowledge, acquire new skills and produce work of a high level. - More robust tracking systems focussed on areas identified through the SAR process and early interventions through 16-19 Tuition Fund provision helped maintain very high achievement rates and attainment of high grades. - High levels of attendance were maintained through consistent implementation of the attendance strategy and use of attendance toolkit. - Our flexible, age-appropriate curriculum was further developed to meet local community needs; extensively promote the personal development of students beyond the academic/vocational and provide exceptional opportunities for all students to develop their interests and talents.